-Andy Warhol’s love-affair with plastic surgery is no secret.
-He’s known for having said: ‘I love Los Angeles.
+Andy Warhol was obsessed with the idea of turning into a machine which, partially, led to his slight addiction to plastic surgeries.
+The father of Pop Art even famously said: “I love Los Angeles.
 I love Hollywood.
 They’re so beautiful.
 Everything’s plastic, but I love plastic.
-I want to be plastic’
+I want to be plastic!”

 The artist had his nose re-shaped when he was 29 to remove the rounded contour of the facial feature he hated most, wore a wig after losing all his hair as a young man, and had to wear a girdle to support his damaged stomach muscles after being shot in 1968.1 The person who shot him was Valerie Solans.
 Apart from the stomach wound, his interferences into his own appearance were voluntary; some critics connected his tendency for plastic surgeries with the artistic prase for consumerism stating that: “little about Warhol was real.”

 Everyone has at least once heard about weird celebrities’ demands.
 Warhol was no exception, as he not only requested collagen injections in the middle of the night but also he did try to huggle with his plastic surgeon – Dr. Pamela Lipkin.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!